Saturday, July 19, 2025

 I have an identical picture of my old R1150R, although now the building paint has faded even more.

 Back on CO 90 I continued east to CO 145 and east to Naturita then on CO 62 to Ridgway (no “e”).
 The road is interesting and well-maintained but not particularly exciting until it climbs over the Dallas Divide at 9000 feet before descending to Ridgway, a Colorado outdoorsy mountain town that was very busy.
 There were very dark thunderclouds over the Dallas Divide and it looked like I had just missed a shower in Ridgway, where I turned north on US 550.
+I found out later that in Ridgway is the True Grit Cafe, so-called because the John Wayne movie, True Grit, was filmed in the area.
 US 550 to the south is a scenic road but to the north towards Montrose is rather boring with a lot of traffic, which moved right along to be sure.
 I got fuel in Montrose, then went east on US 50, where I noticed that the Black Canyon of the Gunnison was closed due to fire.
 There are many places to pass on 50 and there wasn’t much traffic considering that it is the middle of summer.
 It’s a scenic road that goes by ranches, lakes, and the Blue Mesa reservoir.
 The weather was hazy and there were even a few raindrops about 5 miles outside Gunnison.
 I arrived at the Alpine Inn and Suites at 4:30, checked in and unloaded the bike, which is parked under an overhang by the entrance.
 Gunnison is at 7700 feet, so there is a reason that I was puffing as I carried my luggage up the stairs to my room on the second floor.
 I changed into shorts and regular shoes and walked a half mile to Pie-Zan’s, a pizza and Italian food place that seems to be very popular with families with small children.
 Back at the motel I’m looking at the map and deciding on the scenic but shorter route tomorrow or the more scenic but longer route on a road I’ve never been on.
 (400 miles)

 Near the Pueblo airport I exited US 50 onto Paul Harvey Expressway and followed the GPS to the Pueblo Military Air Museum, which provided air-conditioned comfort and many interesting planes and military gear.
 There is everything from a Stearman bi-plane to an F-16 fighter and a lot in between.
 There are two large hangers with planes, displays, and informative placards for each item.